InCountry logo

 By default, you can see the list with recently viewed reports that have API names in the Report Name column instead of their current labels.
 To display the label of the report, you need to create a new list view and add the Label column to the list layout.

-1. On the InCountry Reports tab, click the down arrow icon.
+1. On the InCountry Reports tab, click New Report.

 • Label - enter the title of the report.

-• Name - enter the API name of the report;
+• Description - enter the description of the report.

-• Primary object - select the regulated Salesforce object (an object with at least one configured data regulation policy) which you want to build a report.
+• Primary object - select the regulated Salesforce object (an object with at least one configured data regulation policy) which you want to build a report for.

 3. Click Save.

-2. At the top right part of the page, click Share.
+4. In the top right part of the page, click the down arrow icon and select Share.

-3. From the Search dropdown, select the sharing group and the user you want to share the report with.
+6. In the Share folder form, select the sharing group, the user you want to share the report with and the report access level.

-5. Click Save.
-The sharing settings are applied to the list.
+7. Click Share.
+The sharing setting is applied to the list.

 note